hyphacoop/spreadsheet2shortlinks/README.md

 # `spreadsheet2shortlinks`

-CLI tool for syncing Rebrandly shortlinks from a Google Spreadsheet.
+CLI tool for syncing Rebrandly shortlinks from a spreadsheet.

 This command-line tool takes data from a spreadsheet, and uses it to create/update shortlinks managed on Rebrandly.
 (For examples, see "Data